 These activities affected entire communities.
 It was estimated that more than 40,000 additional houses were voluntarily repaired by the owners themselves.
 Those 16 small contractors weren’t so small anymore.
 One company that I knew grew from two people to a 100-person operation.
 Their business was strong and provided a lot of jobs.

 Over the 30 months of the project, we had not lost anyone because of accidents, and no one had been kidnapped.
-That was almost a miracle, considering the places we had been—dangerous, poverty–stricken areas.
-Overall, this operation was to become known as one of the most successful programs that had ever been implemented in Haiti.
+That was almost a miracle, considering that some of the places we had been were dangerous, poverty-stricken areas.
+By its close, this operation was as one of the most successful programs that had ever been implemented in Haiti.

 Back at the Kinam Hotel, I was able to talk to each of the 40 engineers and thank them for what they had done.
 I told them how people were proud of them and how the country is thankful to them.
 I said, “Don’t leave this country.
 You are the future, and your fellow citizens really need you.
 We, Miyamoto as a Haitian company, will be here as long as we can add value to people’s lives.”